LeeSeogMin/sililcon_sampling/docs/journal_paper.md

 | PARTYLR | 0.038 | 0.065 | -70.7% | ✗ |
 | **Average** | **0.123** | **0.090** | **26.5%** | **3/6** |

-*Note: GPT-5.2 values are computed from the GPT rerun saved in `results/gpt52_experiment/metrics.json`, while CLOVA values use the saved CLOVA response sets in `results/clova_experiment/*/clova_results.json`.*
+*Note: GPT-5.2 values are computed from `results/gpt52_experiment/metrics.json`, while CLOVA values use the saved CLOVA response sets in `results/clova_experiment/*/clova_results.json`.*

 **Interpretation**: The results show no clear indigenous LLM advantage.
 CLOVA outperforms GPT-5.2 on only 3/6 variables, indicating an inconclusive advantage pattern.
 The 26.5% average improvement is heavily influenced by GPT-5.2's response concentration on UNIFI (JS=0.267, with 100% responses on a single option).
 Excluding UNIFI, the average difference shrinks to approximately 9%.
 GPT-5.2 substantially outperforms CLOVA on PARTYLR (political orientation), a key cultural variable, suggesting that indigenous training does not guarantee superiority across all culturally-sensitive domains.